Welcome to the 2018 Black Isle Sea Kayak Symposium website.

 We are a small Symposium, catering for around 60 sea kayakers and one of our main aims is to raise money for Adventures Unlimited Scotland, who provide specialist, quality outdoor activities in the Highlands of Scotland.
 Adventures Unlimited Scotland works with a wide range of clients, both able bodied and those with disabilities.
 To find out more about Adventures Unlimited Scotland, read more here.

 Our other main aim is to provide a high quality coaching and a great experience in a friendly symposium.
 Where possible, the programme tries to take account of what you ask us to provide when you book.

-Bookings are now open for the 2017 Symposium and we are be offering “Early Bird” discounts on bookings for all Bookings received by the 31st May 2017.
+Bookings are now open for the 2018 Symposium and we are once again offering “Early Bird” discounts on bookings for all Bookings received by the 31st May 2018.
 We are providing the discount to encourage early bookings and to offer participants the same rate as in previous years.

 For full details, please visit our Bookings page.

 In the meantime, if you would like to register your interest in the Symposium and make sure that we provide you with a reminder of this great weekend, please email email@example.com and we will send you full details as soon as they are available.

 Cromarty is a great base from which to paddle the Moray Firth and to explore the coastline.
 The area offers a wealth of contrast between industrial activities; you can paddle around North Sea oil rigs dodging the support vessels whilst enjoying the natural environment of the North Sea.
 Cromarty is famous for dolphin watching and a host of sea birds can be viewed on the cliffs of the North and South Sutors.
 There is great historical interest in the Cromarty Firth too, with gun emplacements on the cliffs from the First and Second World Wars, and the wreck of the warship “Natal”.